Oktopuce/site_generator/Documentation/Configuration/ExtensionManager/Index.rst

 sitesPid
 """"""""
 Pages uid where sites can be created, use comma for multiple values.
+The site generator wizard will only be available on that pages.

 .. _extensionManagerHomePageTitle:

 homePageTitle
 """""""""""""
-Define here the title used for the home page of each subsite - can be overidden in wizard form.
+Define here the title used for the home page of each subsite - can be overridden in wizard form.

 .. _extensionManagerGroupPrefix:

 groupPrefix
 """""""""""
-If set when a new group is created, the group title will be prepended with this string - can be overidden in wizard form.
+If set when a new FE or BE group is created, the group title will be prepended with this string - can be overridden in wizard form.

 .. _extensionManagerBaseFolderName:

 baseFolderName
 """"""""""""""
-This is the name of the base folder used for each subsite mount point - can be overidden in wizard form.
+This is the name of the base folder used for each subsite mount point - can be overridden in wizard form.

 .. _extensionManagerSubFolderNames:

 subFolderNames
 """"""""""""""
-The names of the sub-folders to create inside "baseFolderName/site_title/" - comma seprated, can be overidden in wizard form.
+The names of the sub-folders to create inside "baseFolderName/site_title/" - comma separated, can be overridden in wizard form.

+.. _extensionManagerGroupMods:

+groupMods
+"""""""""
+List of allowed modules for BE group (comma separated)

+.. _extensionManagerTablesSelect:

+tablesSelect
+""""""""""""
+Listing of tables that can be select for BE group (comma separated)

+.. _extensionManagerTablesModify:

+tablesModify
+""""""""""""
+List of tables that can be modified for BE group (comma separated)

+.. _extensionManagerExplicitAllowdeny:

+explicitAllowdeny
+"""""""""""""""""
+Set tt_content allowed CType for BE group (comma separated)